On Minimal Achievable Quotas in Multiwinner Voting: Further Empirical Insights

 \subsection{Model Configuration}

 For the experiments, we use the Python voting library by \citet{joss_abcvoting}.
-We generate approval ballots under two commonly used preference models: \emph{Impartial culture (IC)} and the \emph{Euclidean Threshold model}.
+We generate approval ballots under two commonly used preference models: \emph{Impartial culture (IC)} and the \emph{Euclidean Threshold model (EUT)}.
 For both models, we vary the number of voters $n \in \{11, 12, 29, 59\}$, the number of candidates $m \in \{5, 9, 15\}$, and the committee size $k \in \{3, 5, 8, 11\}$.
 Under IC, each voter independently approves candidates with probability $p \in \{0.3, 0.5\}$.
 Under the Euclidean model, candidates and voters are embedded in the plane with voters sampled around the origin $(0,0)$ using a Gaussian distribution with $\sigma = 0.5$, and approvals are determined by a distance threshold $t \in \{1.7, 2.3\}$ (see \citep{joss_abcvoting} for more details).
-For each of the considered voting rules, we compute at most five committees.
-For the computation of the performance of each voting rule, we compare the optimal $\alpha$-value with the mean $\alpha$-value of the returned committees. \\
+For each voting rule, we compute at most 5 committees.
+To compute each voting rule's performance, we compare the optimal $\alpha$-value with the mean $\alpha$-value of the returned committees.